• Skip to main content

 • 💬 Comments

-• Meat: I have tried this with minced beef and chicken too.
-You can use any ground meat of choice.
+• Ground meat: I have tried this with minced beef and chicken too.
+You can use any ground lamb or mix of beef and lamb.

 • Veggies: You will need red onion, potatoes and tomatoes and fresh parsley.
 Garlic cloves and baby marrow are optional.